mgurley/inav/README.md

   <li>Click the 'Configure authentication' menu item</li>
   <li>Select 'CAS' from the list.</li>
   <li>Enter in the Service URL field the URL to your institution's CAS server or the URL to the CAS server you installed in section 5.
 On a development workstation, this will most likely be: https://localhost:8443/cas.  <strong>Note!</strong>  The host name of the CAS server must match the common name of the certificate you created in section 5.</li>
   <li>Enter in the PSC base URL field the URL to your PSC instance.
-On a development workstation, this will most likely be: https://localhost:8443/psc</li>
+On a development workstation, this will most likely be: https://localhost:8443/psc/</li>
 </ol>

 ## Install and Configure the INAV CAS Callback Application (Section 7)

-The Ruby on Rails patient/provider registry component of the INAV application needs to make proxy CAS calls to the PSC application in order retrieve and update information on behalf of the authenticated user.
+The Ruby on Rails patient and provider registry component of the INAV application needs to make proxy CAS calls to the PSC application in order to retrieve and update information on behalf of the authenticated user.
 A limitation in the Rails platform necessitate a separate application to handle CAS proxy callbacks.

 <ol>
   <li>Find the file 'inav.yml' in the 'inav/conf-samples/' directory in the installation package.</li>